 Each year, around six million dogs and six million cats will be diagnosed with cancer.
-Cancer can affect pets at any age, and while genetics and environment play a role, cancer can happen at random to any companion animal.
-Pet health is likely important to you, and you want to ensure they get the best care and the treatment they need.
+Cancer can affect pets at any age, and while genetics and environment play a role, cancer can happen at random.

-The good news is, there have been many advances in veterinary medicine and new treatments, and now, it is possible for many pets to recover fully from cancer with treatments including surgery, chemotherapy, radiation, and medication.
+The good news is, there have been many advances in veterinary medicine, and now, it is possible for many pets to recover fully from cancer with treatments including surgery, chemotherapy, radiation, and medication.

 Unfortunately, the costs of cancer treatment for pets can be very high.
 Chemotherapy can cost anywhere from $150 to $600 per dose, while radiation can cost $6,000 or more for curative treatment according to the Veterinary Cancer Society.

 No pet owner ever wants to be in a position where they cannot afford pet cancer treatment.
-To make sure this does not ever happen to you, you may want to consider buying pet insurance from a trusted pet insurance company before your animal becomes sick.
-Cancer coverage can help provide you with peace of mind, as is the case with health insurance for humans, and it can help your pet recover.
+To make sure this does not happen to you, you may want to consider buying pet insurance from a trusted company before your animal gets sick.
+Cancer coverage can help provide you with peace of mind, and it can help your pet recover.

 Pet Insurance Policies Covering Cancer Treatment